ntaraujo/gse/README.md

 ![example](https://user-images.githubusercontent.com/66187211/100396165-d544a880-3022-11eb-8996-dfcf3faea716.gif)

-## Currently features
+## Current features
-* Work with video/image or a single video frame with person(s)
+* Work with video/image or a single video frame with people
-* Output a mask you can use in another editor or the video already with the background modified by an image/video/color
+* Output a mask you can use in another editor or the video/image with the background already modified by a video/image/color
 * Apply a mask of your choice instead the A.I. generated one (e.g. a previous exported mask with this app)

 ## Under development features